philipturner/metal-flash-attention/README.md

 - Refactor into a Swift package with a separate module for tests?
   - The benchmark needs to be documented somewhere, so somebody can copy the raw code into a new Xcodeproj for iOS.
   - Minimal examples of the benchmarks that don't actually measure problems large enough to get performance statistics?

+Document the need for `-Xswiftc -Onone`, how to force it to be done on iOS.